 Participants generously shared information about methods, approaches and tools which can be used by others, including a cultural workshop and data science applications (SAI Norway – Geir Ambro seen on picture to the left), models for internal incentives for participation in peer-to-peer cooperation (SAI Latvia), an interactive IT Audit Handbook (SAI Portugal), the database of peer-to-peer partnerships (IDI) and web based security training and games used for interactive learning (SAI Sweden).
 In another session, participants shared work in progress in areas such as learning techniques, working with ethical dilemmas, cooperation relating to audits of extractive industries and models for scaled-up support.

-The workshop, hosted by the SAI of the Netherlands, was a joint effort by EUROSAI and the CBC and conclusions from the meeting, including some of the tools and approaches presented, will be made available on the peer-to-peer page of the CBC website.
+The workshop, hosted by the SAI of the Netherlands, was a joint effort by EUROSAI and the CBC and conclusions from the meeting can be found at the top of this page.